 If the Journal is open access, does the publisher belong to the Open Access Scholarly Publishers’ Association (OASPA)?

-The Ottawa Hospital Research Institute’s Centre for Journalology (http://www.ohri.ca/journalology/) in partnership with the University of Ottawa’s Faculty of Medicine has developed resources to help the research community, including trainees, avoid submission to predatory journals (http://www.ohri.ca/journalology/resources.aspx) (see Table 2).
-If trainees still have questions about predatory journals they can consult with the Centre’s publication officer [10], (see Table 2).
-Students and junior researchers particularly are encouraged to consult with their supervisors, mentors, and other senior students/members within their research group, before responding to any invitations from potentially predatory journals/publishers.
+The Ottawa Hospital Research Institute’s Centre for Journalology in partnership with the University of Ottawa’s Faculty of Medicine has developed resources to help the research community, including trainees, avoid submission to predatory journals (see Table 2).
+If trainees still have questions about predatory journals, they can consult with the Centre’s publication officer [11] (see Table 2).
+Students and junior researchers are particularly encouraged to consult with their supervisors, mentors, and other senior students/members within their research group, before responding to any invitations from potentially predatory journals/publishers.

 Our guidance is focused exclusively on helping researchers and students avoid submitting manuscripts to predatory journals.
-Unfortunately, a new phenomenon is raising its ugly head, namely, predatory conferences.
-Predatory conferences rarely exist in reality; it is another illegitimate scheme in the armamentarium of bogus predatory journal publishers.
+Regrettably, a new phenomenon, namely, predatory conferences, is emerging.
+Predatory conferences rarely exist in reality; it is another illegitimate scheme in the armamentarium of predatory journal publishers.
 All of the guidance provided about avoiding predatory journals can also be used to help avoid submitting abstracts to the meetings, avoiding conference registration fees and travel and accommodation costs to attend such meetings.

 What actions can be taken to stopping predatory journals?

 Stopping predatory journals and preventing researchers from submitting to them requires a collaborative effort.
-First and foremost, it is of crucial importance for prospective authors, especially those in training and those early in their careers to be aware of the hazards of predatory journals, and evaluate the merits of submitting any manuscript to them with extreme caution.
+First and foremost, it is of crucial importance for prospective authors, especially those in training and those early in their careers, to be aware of the hazards of predatory journals and evaluate the merits of submitting any manuscript to them with extreme caution.
 This awareness can be facilitated through the united action of reputable publishers, editors, working together with academic institutions and research funding agencies to develop educational outreach, including online Webinars on how to avoid publishing in these journals [1, 2].

 As noted above, the most dominant attribute of predatory journals is the persistent electronic invitations to submit manuscripts on research topics pertinent to the expertise of the invitee.
-A previous evaluation of invitations from predatory journals [9] found that all these invites can be deleted, and the journal/publisher’s websites can be added to personal/institutional e-mail filters and therefore be blocked.
+A previous evaluation of invitations from predatory journals [12] found that all these invites can be deleted, and the journal/publisher’s websites can be added to personal/institutional e-mail filters and therefore be blocked.